-Artboard: a colorful and bold portfolio template for creative directors
+Artboard: a bold portfolio template for creative directors

 A stark opposite to Typewriter, Artboard is bold, fun, and colorful.
-Its default palette is green and features a much bigger image right below the starter tagline.
+It features a much bigger image right below the starter tagline.
 You can use that to add a picture of yourself or something that’ll set the mood right.

-Not a fan of the green?
-Switch to a different palette and watch the vibe of the site transform drastically.
+Not a fan of the brown?
+Switch to a different palette and watch the vibe of the site transform.
 Just make sure that the picture you upload matches the colors you chose in the end.

 Journal: a classic portfolio template for long-form copywriters

-As the default palette (Chestnut) yet again has quite a colorful background, switching to one with a more muted, white background can alter the look completely.
+As the default palette has quite a colorful background, switching to one with a more muted, white background can alter the look completely.